jatinfoujdar/MERN-JWT-AUTH/README.md

 `npm install` to install all the dependencies.

-`npm run dev` to start the backend and frontend concurrently.
+`npm run dev` to start the backend

+`npm start` to start frontend concurrently

 # img
 ![app](./1.png)